sgimmini/frag.extract.a/README.md

 Important to notice is:
 - when popup loses focus it closes but saves current changes in the editing process
-- when `saving` or `canceling` current process on editing gets lost
+- when `canceling` current process on editing gets lost, `saving` clears input fields as well